CoSMoMVPA/CoSMoMVPA/README.md

 - Comes with extended documentation and a variety of exercises showing how parts of common MVPA functions can be implemented.
 - Free/Open Source Software (MIT License).

+Note: CoSMoMVPA is currently in a pre-first-release state.
+Code, features and documentation may change rapidly.

 Requirements
 ------------
-A working installation of Matlab
+A working installation of Matlab.

 History
 -----------